To His Delight

 Aunty suggested we start at one end of Salamanca Place and work our way down until we found a place that looked reasonable and could accommodate the five of us.

 We returned to the main strip of Salamanca Place.
 The historic warehouses glowed in the rays of a sun soon to set.
 People were everywhere, spilling out of doorways, and flooding the streets.
 Some art exhibition opening was in full swing, with champagne flowing.
-I didn’t like our chances of getting a table at a restaurant.
+I didn’t like our chances.

-‘Let’s try the Ball and Chain Grill,’ my aunty said.
+‘Let’s try the Ball and Chain,’ my aunty said.

-We stepped into this establishment, a converted nineteenth century warehouse.
-The furnishings and décor made us feel like we had been transported back 150 years, back to the times of Hobart’s settlement and beginnings as a penal colony.
+We stepped into this hotel, a converted nineteenth century warehouse.
+The furnishings and décor made us feel like we had been transported into the nineteenth century, back to the times of Hobart’s settlement and beginnings as a penal colony.
 Various steaks sizzled on an open grill operated by the cooks.

 A waiter approached us.